radboy-mccoy/digital-garden-take2/_notes/fantasy.md

 He hums the melody of “Take this Longing” and shifts ever so slightly.
 If I move against him he’ll stop, so I stay still, keep my gaze on his, and imagine his baritone rumbling below my navel.
 The honeyed sound sticks my thighs together.

-“Tell me what you want.”
+“Tell me what you want," he says.

 I want him to move.
 I want him to drape his arms over my shoulders and surround me.
 I want his breath in my ear and our chests pressed together so I can feel his voice and heartbeat as he talks me off.
 I want to flip us over and stick my fingers in his mouth.